Prepare for the New Paywall Era

 The idea that the paid revenue from a site itself could contribute to earnings in a meaningful way was not even considered.
 And that made sense.
 The scale of most magazine sites was tiny.

 “In 2007, TheAtlantic.com tripled its traffic to 1.5 million unique users and 8 million page views,” Adweek continued.
-“During that period, digital ad sales grew to 10 percent of total ad sales, and traffic has grown faster than The Atlantic’s digital marketing investment.”
+“During that period, digital ad sales grew to 10 percent of total ad sales, and traffic has grown faster than The Atlantic’s digital-marketing investment.”

 The first time around, many paywalls simply did not work.
 But times have changed.
-The New York Times success in transforming itself into a company that is markedly less dependent on advertising than it has been in recent years has emboldened many other publishers.
+The New York Times’ success in transforming itself into a company that is markedly less dependent on advertising than it has been in recent years has emboldened many other publishers.
 The Times now makes more than 20 percent of its revenue on digital-only subscriptions, a number which has been growing quickly.
 In absolute terms, last quarter, the Times made $85.7 million from these digital products.

-The question is: Can media organizations that are not huge like the Times or The Washington Post, or business focused like Financial Times or The Wall Street Journal, create meaningful businesses from their paywalls?
+The question is: Can media organizations that are not huge like the Times or The Washington Post, or business-focused like the Financial Times or The Wall Street Journal, create meaningful businesses from their paywalls?

 Here’s the optimistic case that they can.

 It’s not just the difference in scale for different media properties, though.
-The reining ideology of the internet has broken apart.
+The reigning ideology of the internet has broken apart.
 In the wild days of the ’00s, paywalls were seen as breaking the way the web worked, with sites linking to each other to build on the knowledge we were collectively producing.
 As it turns out, the culture of links fell apart as digital journalism became more focused on traditional sections publishing individual stories and not blogs that linked to each other frequently.
 The rise of platform-specific video and the dominance of Facebook finished off the web as it was known in the ’00s.

 Today’s intentionally porous paywalls, too, keep information flowing, even as they help companies capture subscribers.